-After confusing information from the City regarding the return to the office mandate, the Mayor established September 13 as the return to work date.
-The Delta variant was imposing additional demands for all workers' safety but the City did not presented functional instructions to deal with the day-to-day demands on the workplace.
+We deplore the confusion and lack of proper information from the City regarding the return to the office mandate.
+The Mayor established September 13 as the return to work date but many City agencies were provided with disjointed information for the return.
+The Delta variant is imposing additional demands for all workers' safety but the City is not producing functional instructions to deal with the day-to-day demands on the workplace.
+The City is calling for vaccination, which we believe is extremely important and members should abide by, but it is known that we need other measures, including an extended mask protocols, ventilation and social distancing at the work place as well (DCAS removed social distance from its regulations).

-After the Unions stated their dissatisfaction and concerns with these City policies which did not provide a safe work place for our members, the Unions filed Law Suits in Court and Improper Practice (IP) with the Office of Collective Bargaining (OCB).
+The Unions are extremely concerned with these City policies which do not provide a safe work place for our members.
+We are asking for bargaining with the City on protecting both our members' safety and health, and our members' labor rights.
+The Unions have filed Law Suits in Court and Improper Practice (IP) with the Office of Collective Bargaining (OCB).
+We will continue our fight with all the mechanism at our disposal.

-The current City's policies call for: (see text of agreements at www.Local154.org)
+The current City policies call for: